drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 "Capitalize only as a proper name (*Armed Forces Day*), not as a noun (*the armed forces*) or adjective (*an armed-forces member*).
 Lower case unless part of a title or when preceded by *U.S.*, as in *U.S. Armed Forces*."
 Source: [US Navy Style Guide](http://www.navy.mil/tools/view_styleguide_all.asp).
 #### capitalization of *Black/black, White/white*, etc.
 This is a fraught issue and I have read well-reasoned arguments for and against capitalization.
 The *Columbia Journalism Review* offers [a good discussion](http://www.cjr.org/analysis/language_corner_1.php) of the issues and choices involved.
+#### classic style
+Classic style, a term coined by Francis Noel-Thomas and Mark Turner, describes a middle style between informal and formal.
+It aims for clarity and economy of expression.
+The goal is to make writing sound like educated speech (not stuff speech, not highfalutin' speech) and to create a confident, thoughtful persona through stylistic choices.
+[Much more on classic style, including caveats](http://drewloewe.net/prose-style/), can be found on my website.
+I also encourage you to [read more about it from Thomas and Turner themselves](http://drewloewe.net/prose-style/).
 #### cliche
 A cliche can be any overused metaphor, word, or phrase that you've heard or read so many times that any clarity or vividness it might once have had is gone.
 Examples: *tried and true, easier said than done, student-centered learning, at the end of the day, straight and narrow, paradigm shift, think outside the box, everyone is entitled to their own opinion*, etc. Try to avoid cliches in your own writing.
 Here is a [website listing common cliches](http://clichesite.com/alpha_list.asp?which=lett+1).
 #### comma after introductory element